Risk in Entrepreneurship

 To seriously consider taking the entrepreneurial leap already sets a person apart from the vast majority of men and women, who will never come close to actually leaving the world of wages.
 But even for the brave-of-heart, the reality of risk that comes with that leap -- when the last paycheck is left behind and life is reduced to a single do-or-die mission -- hits like ice water.
 It is the most naked moment in a working life.
 It can be a powerful energizer.
 It can also be overwhelming if you are not, at some level, prepared.

 In my case, as in so many, the spur to take the leap was a new technology -- the Web -- that seemed to both threaten and potentially improve on my old business, newspaper publishing.
-In 1996, I left The Boston Globe and, with an old college buddy, launched HomePortfolio.com, a web service that helps consumers make choices about home design and helps manufacturers and retailers market to focused buyers.
+I left The Boston Globe and, with an old college buddy, launched HomePortfolio.com, a web service that helps consumers make choices about home design and helps manufacturers and retailers market to focused buyers.

 On plastic and prayer, we built the first deep online database of Home-design products: windows, doors, lighting, flooring, cabinetry, appliances, furniture, etc. After almost losing our shirts getting started, we raised $72 million and made the site the national leader in its sector.
 Today, the site shows 250,000 products from almost 2,000 manufacturers, and has nearly 100,000 retailers in its network.